Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Bayesian Models for ARD

-\subsubsection{Bayesian Network Scale-Up Models}
+\subsection{Bayesian Network Scale-Up Models}

+} {While we have discussed ARD models in general above, a large class of ARD models have been developed extending the initial network scale up method (NSUM) of \citet{bernard1991estimating}.} \citet{maltiel2015estimating} propose a series of models that extend the Binomial-likelihood, traditionally used in NSUM methods, to account for common patterns in ARD data.
+These models include analogs of \citet{handcock2004likelihood}'s null model (called the random degree model), of \citet{zheng_how_2006}'s overdispersed model (called the barrier effects model), and additional models that account for transmission and recall bias in the survey responses.
+In Section \ref{sec:sim_data}, we will simulate synthetic ARD from \citet{maltiel2015estimating}'s barrier effects model, which is given by

-A large class of Bayesian models have also been developed to incorporate Bayesian estimation into the network scale up method (NSUM).
-These include \citet{maltiel2015estimating}, which proposed a series of models to account for issues including barrier and transmission effects.
-These models assume a Binomial likelihood, which requires an integer-valued parameter for each subpopulation size, making them difficult to implement in Stan.
-The authors provide code for a Gibbs-Metropolis algorithm in the \texttt{NSUM} package for \texttt{R} \citep{maltiel2014NSUM} and a constrained version of the model is under active development in Stan \citep{bojanowski2025stansum}. \citet{teo2019estimating} introduced a related model, allowing the incorporation of demographics about the ARD sample as regression coefficients. \citet{laga2023correlated} introduce a further extension which allows for correlation in the bias between groups.
-Some recent work has focused on the performance of NSUM estimators under different simulated data conditions \citep{diaz2025performance,kunke2024comparing,lubbers2024measurement}. \citet{laga2021thirty} provides a detailed review of existing NSUM models, including a discussion of Bayesian methods specific to NSUM.}
+where the distribution of $q_{ik}$ uses the nonstandard parameterization of the Beta distribution \citep{skellam1948probability} and a hyperprior is specified for $m_k = E[q_{ik}]$ which represents subpopulation $k$'s relative size, $N_k/N$.
+All of these models assume a Binomial likelihood, which most Bayesian probabilistic programming languages expect to be parameterized by an integer-valued $d_i$.
+Additionally, the random degree and transmission bias models require an integer-valued parameter for each subpopulation size.
+These integer-valued parameters make implementation in Stan difficult.
+Current implementations of these models have varied in their inference algorithms and in their estimation of the integer-valued parameters with some using fully hierarchical specifications (with a noninformative prior and estimated via a Metropolis-Gibbs algorithm, as in \citet{maltiel2014NSUM}), and others using a constrained version of the model which treats the subpopulation sizes as known \citep{bojanowski2025stansum}.
+The barrier effects model has been implemented in Stan by evaluating the loglikelihood directly \citep{baum2023uses,bojanowski2025stansum}. \citet{teo2019estimating} introduced a related model, allowing the incorporation of demographics about the ARD sample as regression coefficients. \citet{laga2023correlated} introduce a further extension which allows for correlation in the bias between groups.
+Some recent work has focused on the performance of NSUM estimators under different simulated data conditions \citep{diaz2025performance,kunke2024comparing,lubbers2024measurement}. \citet{laga2021thirty} provides a detailed review of existing NSUM models, including a discussion of Bayesian methods specific to NSUM. {In this work we aim to provide general guidelines for any Bayesian model considered for ARD, including those that may not capture structure within the NSUM framework.}